Winner of the Julie Harris Playwriting Prize, 2007

 David Bradford is brought to trial for treason for his role as a rebel leader of the Whiskey Rebellion of 1794.
 His lawyer, Daniel Redick, must fight the considerable powers of the United States government to save his client from the gallows.

-Commissioned by the Whiskey Rebellion Festival in Washington, Pennsylvania, The Trial of David Bradford will receive its world premiere in July 2021.
+Commissioned by the Whiskey Rebellion Festival in Washington, Pennsylvania.

 Cast size: 8 men, 1 boy